caddyserver/website/src/docs/markdown/api.md

 This endpoint supports different config formats using config adapters.
 The request's Content-Type header indicates the config format used in the request body.
 Usually, this should be `application/json` which represents Caddy's native config format.
 For another config format, specify the appropriate Content-Type so that the value after the forward slash / is the name of the config adapter to use.
 For example, when submitting a Caddyfile, use a value like `text/caddyfile`; or for JSON 5, use a value such as `application/json5`; etc.

+If the new config is the same as the current one, no reload will occur.
+To force a reload, set `Cache-Control: must-revalidate` in the request headers.

 ### Examples

 Set a new active configuration: